ant-design/ant-design/components/form/index.en-US.md

 In each `onFieldsChange`, you will get `false` > `true` > `false` with `isFieldValidating`.

+### Why Form.List do not support `label` and need ErrorList to show errors?

+Form.List use renderProps which mean internal structure is flexible.
+Thus `label` and `error` can not have best place.
+If you want to use antd `label`, you can wrap with Form.Item instead.

 <style>
   .site-form-item-icon {
     color: rgba(0, 0, 0, 0.25);